Budibase/website/content/blog/data/create-forms-for-sql-databases.md

 Building forms is one of the best use cases for no/low-code tools.

 With traditional, slow-code development, you’d need a lot of work to create a secure and reliable app to interact with your database.
-But nowadays, you can create forms for SQL databases in 3 steps.
+But nowadays, you can create forms to perform CRUD operations in SQL in just 3 steps.

 This is all you need to do: